 How Does Klarna Work?

 Klarna is a point-of-sale financing option.
 That means that you can obtain the financing right there at the retail site (and in some cases, you can choose to use it at an in-person store, though that is rarer than the online options).
-You might consider using it when you don’t have enough cash in your bank account or you aren’t comfortable purchasing it with your available credit.
+You might consider using it when you don’t have enough cash in your bank account or aren’t comfortable purchasing it with your available credit.

-Klarna works by allowing you to make the purchase and choosing how to repay the funds in installments.
+Klarna works by allowing you to make the purchase and choose how to repay the funds in installments.
 Here’s an example: perhaps you want to purchase a $2,000 laptop.
-But you don’t like the idea of putting that much on credit or you simply don’t have enough in the bank to make it happen.
-In that case, using Klarna could allow you to make the purchase you need to make, while giving you the option of paying it back in installments – perhaps $500 a month for four months.
+But you don’t like the idea of putting that much on credit or simply don’t have enough in the bank to make it happen.
+In that case, using Klarna could allow you to make the purchase you need to make while giving you the option of paying it back in installments – perhaps $500 a month for four months.

 You can see how this option could make your financial life much easier.